helenclx/dotfiles/README.md

 - [Easy Effects](https://github.com/wwmm/easyeffects)
 - [Fcitx 5](https://fcitx-im.org/)
+    - A package for configurating Fcitx 5, such as `kcm-fcitx5`, `kde-config-fcitx5` or `fcitx5-configtool`
     - [fcitx5-chinese-add-ons](https://github.com/fcitx/fcitx5-chinese-addons)
 	- A Chinese font such as `noto-fonts-cjk` is required to display Chinese characters
 - [Ghostwriter](https://ghostwriter.kde.org/)